 We carefully consider any personal information that we store about you, and we will not keep your information for longer than is necessary.
 The medical records retention period at ROC Private Clinic is 30 years.

-There is a separate privacy notice for patients under the age of 16, a copy of which may be obtained here.
+There is a separate privacy notice for patients under the age of 16, please find copy here.

 If English is not your first language you can request a translation of this Privacy Notice.
 Please contact our Data Protection Officer.